Reedham Orphanage: History

 The orphanage in Purley, Surrey was opened in 1858 with a capacity of 300.

-When Andrew Reed died in 1862 the asylum's name was changed to Reedham in his honour.
+When Andrew Reed died in 1862, the asylum's name was changed to Reedham in his honour.

 The orphanage included a school for the children and a non-sectarian church which was added in 1879.
-When the local railway station opened in 1911 it took the Reedham name.
+When the local railway station opened in 1911, it took the Reedham name.
 The school was evacuated to Nottingham from July 1944 to June 1945.

 The home was closed in 1980 and sold for redevelopment.
 The proceeds established the Reedham Trust.
 The Purley site is now occupied by a housing estate adjacent to St Nicholas School and Beaumont Primary School.

 Reedham Trust

-The Trust fulfills the original intent of the asylum by funding a boarding school education for children who through loss or incapacity of their parents, need to attend a boarding school.
+The Trust fulfils the original intent of the asylum by funding a boarding school education for children who, through loss or incapacity of their parents, need to attend a boarding school.
 Their focus "is on boarding need rather than educational need".

 The trust is run from the former lodge building of the orphanage.